 Fill out and submit our simple entertainment request form, and a Reggae music booking agent will get back to you shortly to discuss pricing and availability.
 If we don’t book someone for you, our service is free.

-If you do not see the entertainer that you are looking for on the Reggae / Dancehall music roster below, fill out the Reggae / Dancehall Music Entertainment Request Form or e-mail us and we will be happy to help you book any Reggae or Dancehall artist working today.
+If you do not see the entertainer that you are looking for on the list of Reggae and Dancehall bands on the music roster below, fill out the Reggae / Dancehall Music Entertainment Request Form or e-mail us and we will be happy to help you book any Reggae or Dancehall artist working today.

 Want to talk about your event now?
 Give us a call at (212) 645-0555 and one of our Reggae booking agents will be happy to help you immediately.